+Our tips will cover everything from misbehaving apps, changing settings for a better experience, software changes, and other problems from Android 7.0 Nougat.
 Even with a big 3,000 mAh battery on the Galaxy S7 and a bigger 3,600 mAh battery for the Galaxy S7 Edge, the quest for a longer lasting phone remains.
-Our tips will cover everything from misbehaving apps, changing settings for a better experience, and other problems you can address right away.

 How to Fix Bad Galaxy S7 and S7 Edge Battery Life

-Running the latest Android 7.0 Nougat these phones have countless battery saving features, performance modes, and even quick charging technology.
-However, we can always squeeze a little more out of them.
+Running a slightly outdated version of Android 7.0 Nougat these phones have countless battery saving features, performance modes, and even quick charging technology.
+However, we can always squeeze a little more out of them while we wait for Android 8.0 Oreo.

 This guide will help you get better battery life on Samsung smartphones and prepare you for the future.
-Abnormal battery drain can happen at any moment, and you’ll need to be ready.
+Abnormal battery drain can happen at any moment, and you’ll want to know how to fix it.
 Whether that be the Oculus app draining the battery or something else.
+For what it’s worth, the Oreo update has a lot to offer, should arrive in February of 2018, and drastically improve battery life.

 Find Apps Eating Up Your Battery